alibosworth/pakon-planar-raw-converter/readme.md

 * `--bw` Skip running negfix8, instead do the following via ImageMagick: invert, auto-level, and save as grey-scale colorspace.

+* `--bw-rgb` Skip running negfix8, instead do the following via ImageMagick: invert, auto-level, and save in RGB colorspace.

 * `--no-dependency-check` Skip the dependency check.
 Currently necessary to run the script on Windows XP.

 ----------